soyart/webtools/artnoi.com/src/cheat/git/index.md

 ## Force renames on remote

-In some Git environment, filename cases are handled weirdly.
-When you first push your file as camelCase, e.g. `fooBar.txt`, Git remembers it and places it on the remote repo correctly, e.g. my company's GitLab and Vercel build platform.
+In some Git environment, e.g. my workplace's GitLab or Vercel, filename cases are handled weirdly.
+When you first push your file as camelCase, e.g. `fooBar.txt`, Git remembers it and places it on the remote repo correctly.

 However, when you rename your file to `foobar.txt`, the filename change might not be reflected in the remote repository.
-And this can cause all kinds of nasty thing.
+And this can cause all kinds of nasty stuff.

 To force renames, remove the cached data from the local repo, commit, and push the changes: